 - Renovating property can be a lengthy task.
 All my investments are long-term projects and I intend on keeping them that way.
 I’m not one of those big shot developers like you see on Property Ladder.
 If I were to buy this property, it would be for buy-to-let investment purposes.
 The renovation would take at least 6 weeks, which would mean I would be paying the mortgage out of my own pocket for at least 2 months, as opposed to rental income taking care of business.
 That’s lost profit as far as I’m concerned.

-- Because there are some major fundamental issues with the property; the restoration would entail going down to the core of the property and start mending from the base.
+- Because there are some major fundamental issues with the property; the restoration would entail going down to the core of the property, starting from the base.
 When builders start digging deep, other problems usually start to come to surface.
 That’s when time and money starts to spiral out of control.
 I prefer it when financial skeletons remain in the closet.

-- I go away on holiday in 7 weeks.
-If I start getting the wheels in motion now, I could end up owning the property whilst i’m out of the country.
+- I’m scheduled to go away on holiday in 7 weeks.
+If I start getting the wheels in motion now, I could end up owning the property whilst I’m out of the country.
 That would be a foolish mistake.
 I know I’ve referenced Property Ladder already, but I just need to do it one more time, I promise.
 Seriously, Property Ladder is like my Quran.
 Anyways, I’ve seen 2 episodes now where the developers go away on holiday during mid-development.
 The developments get delayed and they ultimately lose money.
 What kind of bullshit is that- going away on holiday during a 6-8 week development?
-Crazy mofo’s…I seriously can’t understand the logic behind that kind of Tom foolery.
+Crazy mofo’s…I seriously can’t understand the logic behind that kind of Tomfoolery.